-Sid Lee is a creative agency headquartered in Montreal, with a second outpost in Toronto, but with an increasingly international presence that includes two offices in the US, as well as in Paris.
+Sid Lee is a creative agency headquartered in Montreal, with a second outpost in Toronto, but with an increasingly international presence that includes three offices in the US, as well as one in Paris.
 (A separate Amsterdam outpost was shuttered in 2016).
 The group offers a wide variety of different creative disciplines, including architecture and design, and also runs C2, a major annual innovation conference in its home city.
 Yard is a creative content unit working alongside the Paris agency.
-In 2015, the agency agreed to be acquired by Japanese group Hakuhodo for an undisclosed sum, but continues to operate independently of its parent under the parent of international division Kyu.
-It originated in Montreal in 1993 as a promotional marketing and experiential shop under the name Diesel.
+In 2015, the agency agreed to be acquired by Japanese group Hakuhodo for an undisclosed sum, but continues to operate independently of its parent under the umbrella of international division Kyu.
+It has fleshed out its offering with selected acquisitions of its own, including Los Angeles social agency Denizen in 2020.
+Sid Lee originated in Montreal in 1993 as a promotional marketing and experiential shop under the name Diesel.
 A legal challenge from the Italian fashion label in 2006 prompted the change to the current name (an anagram of Diesel).
-Since then it has moved successfully into guerrilla-style creative advertising, most notably for long-time client Adidas.
-Growth has occasionally been bumpy: Dell's substantial North American business was a big win in 2011 and an equally big loss less than a year later.
-However, the agency has continued to bolt on other big global clients since then, not least the international Absolut vodka account.
+It moved successfully into guerrilla-style creative advertising, most notably for long-time client Adidas, but growth since then has occasionally been bumpy.
+Dell's substantial North American business was a big win in 2011 and an equally big loss less than a year later.
 In 2012, a large minority stake was acquired by another key client Cirque du Soleil; it remains a commercial partner following the Hakuhodo deal.
+Hakuhodo's backing allowed Sid Lee to expand its global footprint beyond Canada for the first time.
 Canadian trade magazine Marketing named Sid Lee Agency of the Year for three successive years from 2009 and 2011, and again in 2013.
-Co-founders Jean-Francois Bouchard and Philippe Meunier remain chairman and chief creative officer respectively; Bertrand Cesvet is CEO.
-Adbrands does not currently offer a business profile for Sid Lee but subscribers may access account assignments and contact information for the agency.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Co-founders Jean-Francois Bouchard and Philippe Meunier remain honorary chairman and chief creative officer respectively; Bertrand Cesvet is now executive chairman with Vito Piazza promoted to CEO at the end of 2020.

 Which clients does Sid Lee handle?
 Find out more from the Adbrands Account Assignments database